Museum Makers: Maxwell Blowfield, press officer, British Museum

 - 30 August 2018

-This new series highlights the contributions, career progression and expertise of museum professionals nationwide.
-From marketing managers to retail assistants, our museum makers reveal what goes on behind the scenes of the UK's cultural institutions.
+This new series highlights the contributions, careers and expertise of museum professionals nationwide.
+From marketing to retail, front of house to management, our museum makers reveal what goes on behind the scenes of the UK's cultural institutions.

-Maxwell Blowfield is currently Press Officer at the British Museum.
-Previously, Maxwell was Communications Officer at the Sir John Soane's Museum and Marketing Assistant at the Museum of Brands Packaging and Advertising.
-Maxwell has a masters in Museum Studies from University College London.
+Maxwell Blowfield is currently press officer at the British Museum.
+Previously, Maxwell was communications officer at Sir John Soane's Museum and marketing assistant at the Museum of Brands Packaging and Advertising.
+Maxwell has a masters in museum studies from University College London.

 Getting press coverage for a museum is a huge team effort.
 It wouldn’t be possible without the hard work and generosity of a whole host of people: from curators and conservators, to front of house and security staff.
 My role just brings them all together.
 Thankfully, museums have some of the most dedicated and hardworking staff you could hope for which makes it all a lot easier.

 Twitter is such a fantastic resource for my job.
 I’ve found it useful since the early days of my career.
 It’s not only a great way to stay informed about the sector, but it’s the best way to network.
 I’ve met so many amazing museum colleagues through it and everyone helps each other out and supports each other.
 Just take a look at the #MuseumHour hashtag at 8pm on Mondays to see how collegiate we all are.
 I’d recommend all emerging museum professionals sign up – at the very least it’s the perfect ice breaker at those awkward conference lunches!

 You’ve got to be passionate – not just about museums, but about the media too.
 Like journalists, what drives you as a PR is a desire to keep people informed and hopefully entertain them along the way.
 You’ve got to get a thrill by seeing a story you’ve worked on appear in print or on the TV.
 It’s not a job for people who are just trying to make it as a curator one day.